-One of the main benefits of iMRI technology is realized during operations that involve tumor removal.
-Under normal circumstances, a neurosurgeon may remove as much of a tumor as possible during an operation, then follow up with a post-operative scan to determine if any of the tumor has been left behind.
-If part of the tumor remains, the patient may need to undergo a subsequent operation.
-The use of the iMRI allows the neurosurgeon to scan for the presence of remaining tumor or any other abnormalities during an operation, thus reducing the chance for multiple operations and increasing the overall success of the intervention.
+One of the main benefits of iMRI technology is the ability to use it during operations that involve tumor removal.
+Typically, a neurosurgeon may remove as much of a tumor as possible during an operation, then follow up with a scan after surgery to see if any of the tumor was left behind.
+If there is tumor remaining, the patient may need a follow up operation.
+The use of the iMRI allows the neurosurgeon to look for remaining tumor or any other abnormalities during an operation, thus reducing the chance for multiple operations.